 Since I was a little

-go to auctions and sometimes spent hours waiting to bid on a phonograph
+and I would sometimes spend hours waiting to bid on a phonograph with

-with its morning-glory horn.
-We weren't very sophisticated buyers
+its morning-glory horn.
+We weren't very sophisticated buyers and had

-and had limited funds so we unfortunately didn't pursue rare machines.
+limited funds so we unfortunately didn't pursue rare machines.
+But

 Through the years